Updated Mar 16, 2026§ For Apple Users

 SwanScout 105S - Best Overall

-The SmartTag 2 pocket sits on the outside rear panel.
+Its SmartTag 2 pocket sits on the outside rear panel.
 The tracker clicks in firmly and doesn’t rattle.
-I can still hear the ring-to-find alert clearly through the leather, though it’s about 30% quieter than when the tracker is exposed.
+The ring-to-find alert still rings clearly through the leather, though it’s noticeably quieter than when the tracker is exposed.
 The 12 card slots feel generous without making the wallet feel like a brick.

-One downside: the money clip is stiff out of the box.
-Took about a week of use before it loosened up enough to slide bills in easily.
+One downside: the money clip is stiff out of the box, and it takes about a week of use to loosen up enough to slide bills in easily.

 Phelinta Bifold - Best Value